 The virus injected into the retina infects the cones, into which it introduces the correct gene sequence, the same sequence contained in healthy individuals.
-This sequence does not replace the mutated copy of the gene into the nucleus of the cones of the patient, but introduce the missed protein inside the out segment of the cones.
+This sequence does not replace the mutated copy of the gene into the nucleus of the cones of the patient, but introduces the missed protein inside the outer segment of the cones.

 Step 1: Scientists modify an adeno-associated virus (AAV), a common virus that is not known to cause any disease in humans, by stripping out what’s on the inside of the virus and replacing that with a functioning copy of a L-opsin or M-opsin gene.